French Bread vs Baguette: What’s the Difference?

 Gareth Busby

 French bread is a type of bread that originated in France.
-There are many types of French bread, but the most familiar is the baguette.
-It’s because of this that many people call baguettes, French bread.
-But is this the correct term, and, what is the difference between French bread and baguettes?
+There are many types of French bread, but the baguette is the most familiar.
+It’s because of this that many people call baguettes French bread.
+But is this the correct term, and what is the difference between French bread and baguettes?

 Baguettes are a type of French bread, but not all French bread is baguette-style.
-French bread comes in all shapes and sizes, including; pain de Campagne, Brioche, Pain au levain and there are plenty of other variations!
-Baguettes are just the most popular type of French bread, inside, and outside of its country of origin.
+French bread comes in all shapes and sizes, including; pain de Campagne, Brioche, and Pain au levain.
+Plus, there are plenty of variations!
+Baguettes are just the most popular type of French bread, inside and outside of its country of origin.

 What Is French Bread?